The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 Time to Bake

 Bake at 350 F for 12-15 minutes or until golden brown.
 Note that the cooking times might vary if you use a silicone baking mat versus parchment paper, so make sure to check the cookies at 12 minutes!
+Use shorter baking times for soft cookies and longer times for a crispier bite.

 Remove from the oven and let them cool completely on the baking sheet (for a firmer finish) or a wire rack (for a softer texture).
 Serve and enjoy!

-finished vegan raspberry thumbprint cookies
+vegan raspberry thumbprint cookies

-How to Store Thumbprint Cookies
+How to Store

-• Room temp – Keep these cookies in an air-tight container at room temperature for up to 5 days.
+• Room temp – Keep these cookies in an airtight container at room temperature for up to 5 days.

-More Tips for Making Thumbprint Cookies
+More Tips

 • Not vegan?
 Use cow’s milk instead of plant milk or melted butter instead of oil.